Inbound marketing is all anyone’s talking about but when it comes to the B2B SaaS market, outbound sales could be the key to unlock expansion.

-Gartner projects that the SaaS market will do a whopping 98.9 billion ($US) in 2020.
-Therefore with that potential for growth, and an average of 9 competitors for each product, companies have to be smarter and faster when it comes to growth strategy.
+Gartner projects that the SaaS market will do a whopping 113.1 billion ($US) in 2021.
+Therefore, with that potential for growth and an average of 9 competitors for each product; the companies have to be smarter and faster when it comes to growth strategy.

-Check out the first post below to see if your SaaS needs outbound to come out on top.
+This is part one of a series of five articles breaking down common problems seen in SaaS.
+Check out the post below to find out if your product needs outbound sales to come out on top.

 Your sales team is all over the board.
 They’re scouting leads and target companies, prospecting, nurturing, and sometimes closing a deal.
 Or maybe your “team” consists of only one person doing it all on their own.